How do I assess an estate for inheritance tax purposes?

 Deduct any debts and liabilities.
 You can reduce the total value of the deceased’s assets and gifts by taking off any outstanding bills, debts or mortgages at the date of death.
 You can also deduct funeral expenses.
 Note your valuation of the estate, that is, the value of all assets and gifts minus all debts and liabilities.
 Keep evidence of valuations and receipts.

 The situation might arise where the value of the debts and liabilities is higher than that of the assets, in which case the estate is ‘insolvent’.
 You can find some basic information on insolvent estates on the Bereavement Advice website.

 What does a deceased person’s estate include?

 The ‘estate’ of a deceased person may include property, land, cash, stocks and shares and valuables, for example, jewellery, works of art and vintage cars.
-The estate also includes any debts outstanding at the date of the deceased’s death, such as credit card debts, a mortgage or equity release.
-These debts reduce the value of the estate for IHT purposes.
+Any debts outstanding at the date of the deceased’s death, such as credit card debts, a mortgage or equity release, reduce the value of the estate for IHT purposes.

 How do you value assets in the estate?

 When you value assets in a deceased person’s estate, you normally value them at the market value on the day of death.
 It is relatively easy to value cash and quoted shares, but you may need to obtain a professional valuation of other assets, such as property, land, jewellery or works of art.
 HMRC may challenge any valuations they disagree with.
 If you need to obtain a professional valuation, any costs involved will come out of the estate, not the pocket of the personal representative.

 Note that if the total value of the estate is likely to be well below the threshold for IHT, then HMRC will accept a reasonable estimate of values.